-The successful treatment of ovarian cancer requires the involvement and coordination of several different treatment approaches, including surgery, chemotherapy and, in rare cases, radiation therapy.
-Nearly all women with ovarian cancer will undergo surgery and chemotherapy.
+The successful treatment of ovarian cancer requires the involvement and coordination of several different treatment approaches, including surgery, systemic therapy, and, in rare cases, radiation therapy.
+Nearly all women with ovarian cancer will undergo surgery and systemic treatment.
 The role of surgery in the initial management of ovarian cancer is to obtain a biopsy specimen of the cancer to confirm the diagnosis, determine the stage of cancer and to provide local treatment of the cancer in the pelvis and abdomen.
 The tissue sample is also evaluated for prognostic information and may be sent for genomic testing to determine whether any precision cancer medicines can be used.

-Despite surgical removal of the tumor, many patients with ovarian cancer will already have microscopic cancer cells, called micrometastases, that have spread away from the ovary to other locations in the abdomen and distant parts of the body.
-These micrometastases often cannot be detected by currently available tests.
-Surgery is a local therapy and cannot treat micrometastatic cancer.
-Therefore, additional systemic treatment using chemotherapy is required to treat micrometastatic cancer.
-Information obtained during surgery and from other tests determines whether additional treatment with chemotherapy is necessary.
-Because most patients with ovarian cancer have advanced disease at diagnosis, the majority of patients will receive chemotherapy as part of the overall treatment plan.
+Despite surgical removal of the cancer, many patients with ovarian cancer will already have microscopic cancer cells, called micrometastases that have spread away from the ovary to other locations in the abdomen and distant parts of the body.
+Additional systemic treatment using chemotherapy or precision cancer medicines are required to treat micrometastatic cancer.
+Most patients with ovarian cancer will require systemic treatment as part of the overall treatment plan.

-Often, patients with ovarian cancer are initially treated with surgery aimed at debulking (decreasing the size of) the tumor.
+Patients with ovarian cancer are often initially treated with surgery aimed at debulking (decreasing the size of) the cancer.
 This type of surgery, in which the goal is to remove the greatest volume of cancer cells possible, is also called “cytoreductive” surgery.
-After completion of the surgery, most patients are placed on a chemotherapy regimen.
+After completion of this initial surgery, most patients are placed on a systemic treatment regimen.

 Over the past several years, there has been increasing interest in administering chemotherapy both before and after surgery.
 Chemotherapy given before surgery is referred to as neoadjuvant chemotherapy, and the surgery that follows is referred to as “interval” cytoreductive surgery.
 By administering chemotherapy first, micrometastatic cancer cells may be more easily destroyed and chemotherapy may reduce the amount of cancer, thereby allowing for more complete surgical removal of the cancer.
-The use of neoadjuvant chemotherapy remains controversial, but it may be considered for selected patients with advanced disease who do not appear to be candidates for initial surgery.1
+The use of neoadjuvant therapy may be considered for selected patients with advanced disease who do not appear to be candidates for initial surgery.1

 Laparotomy (Initial Cytoreductive Surgery)

 For patients diagnosed with ovarian cancer during surgery, the first phase of treatment is surgical laparotomy or exploration of the abdomen.
 During a laparotomy, the surgeon makes an incision down the middle of the abdomen and attempts to remove as much of the cancer within the abdomen and pelvis as possible.
-The goal of laparotomy is to accurately diagnose and stage the cancer and gain prognostic information that can determine whether additional therapy is necessary.
+The goal of laparotomy is to accurately diagnose and stage the cancer and gain prognostic information that can determine the most appropriate additional therapy.

 For patients with metastatic ovarian cancer (cancer detected outside the abdomen), surgery may be beneficial for relief of symptoms and to improve duration of survival.
 Surgery to remove cancer in the abdomen may help relieve pain, prevent obstruction or blockage of the bowel, and improve a patient’s nutritional status.